Techgethr/Banktive/README.md

 ## Technologies
 Banktive is built with:

 - **Microsoft .NET Core Framework**: For the backend and a large part of the front end.
-Using C# for much of the interaction with XRPL.
+Using C# for much of the interaction with XRPL (using external libraries and RPC calls).
 - **HTML, CSS, and Javascript**: For the front end and some aspects of XRPL that cannot be achieved in the backend.
 - **SQL Server**: For storage of data that does not go to the XRPL network, and also some details of each transaction in XRPL.
 - **XRPL**: For the interaction in Blockchain, for now in testnet.